The Best Golf Resorts, Courses & Destinations in Spain

 Golfers and families alike have long favoured the Mediterranean coastline, not least because the popular resorts are so accessible from all major European cities thanks to budget airlines offering low-cost flights, particularly when booked well in advance.

-High standard accommodation is also generally affordable and transport links are easy due to more recent modernisation of the Spanish transport system.
+High-standard accommodation is also generally affordable, and transport links are easy thanks to the ongoing modernisation of the Spanish transport system.

 Frequently Asked Questions About Golf Holidays in Spain